mongodb/mongo-spark/doc/2-configuring.md

 uri                                  | The connection string                                                           |
 database                             | The database name to read data from                                             |
 collection                           | The collection name to read data from                                           |
+batchSize                            | The optional size for the internal batches used within the cursor               |
 localThreshold                       | The threshold for choosing a server from multiple MongoDB servers               | 15 ms readPreference.name                  | The name of the `ReadPreference` to use                                         | Primary readPreference.tagSets               | The `ReadPreference` TagSets to use                                             |